StanfordHCI/Bloom/README.md

 Bloom is an iOS application for physical activity promotion developed by researchers at Stanford University.
 The app integrates an LLM-based health coaching chatbot with UI-based interactions such as activity tracking, push notifications, data visualizations, and a garden-based ambient display.

 This repository contains all code for the Bloom application and accompanies our publication:

-> Matthew Jörke, Defne Genç*, Valentin Teutschbein*, Shardul Sapkota, Sarah Chung, Paul Schmiedmayer, Maria Ines Campero, Abby C. King, Emma Brunskill, James A. Landay.
-2025.
-Bloom: Designing for LLM-Augmented Behavior Change Interactions. (under review)  *equal contribution.
+> **Bloom: Designing for LLM-Augmented Behavior Change Interactions.** Matthew Jörke, Defne Genç*, Valentin Teutschbein*, Shardul Sapkota, Sarah Chung, Paul Schmiedmayer, Maria Ines Campero, Abby C. King, Emma Brunskill, James A. Landay.
+2025.  [https://arxiv.org/abs/2510.05449](https://arxiv.org/abs/2510.05449)  *equal contribution.

 Please file a [GitHub issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/learning-about-issues/quickstart) for any bugs or issues.
 For any further questions, contact Matthew Jörke (joerke@stanford.edu).